How to Prepare for the Mobile-First Index Rollout

 Because search engines want to make their users happy by providing relevant and accessible content, content is often the primary focus on a website.
 However, you can’t forget to focus on the number of users who are looking at your site as well.

 One way to answer your visitors keep coming back for more is to make sure your mobile website has been developed with user experience as one of your top priorities.
 Rely on CSS and other kinds of front-end coding to style your mobile site to make it easier to read and navigate.

-Once you have made an effort to update your website to a responsive version, it’s important to make sure that Google can see these changes.
+Once you have made an effort to update your website to a responsive version, it’s essential to make sure that Google can see these changes.
 You can use the Fetch and Render tool available in the Google Search Console to see how Google sees your website.
 All you have to do is specify that the user agent is a smartphone, and you’ll be able to see how Google will deliver your site to a user coming to your website from a smartphone.

 If you don’t have a responsive website and you’ve been relying on an m-dot on your domain to handle the mobile side of things – once you get your responsive site ready, you’ll want to set up 301 redirects from the m-dot domain to the full version of the domain.
 This way, people who are used to going to the m-dot will automatically be taken to the correct page on your website, which will adjust for the mobile device.

 Make sure you do the 301 redirects on an individual basis, pointing each mobile URL to the equivalent responsive URL.